Skip to Content

 • PET scans: PET scans visualize areas of quickly dividing cells, including tumors.
 This helps distinguish between normal and cancerous tissue.
 These scans are helpful in showing metastasis.

-Biopsies
+Biopsies for Mesothelioma

 There are four types of biopsies commonly used for mesothelioma diagnosis:

 • Fluid drainage: Fluid drainage is the least invasive biopsy option.
 This procedure collects fluid from pleural, peritoneal or pericardial effusions using a needle or catheter.
 Doctors may drain the fluid sample through thoracentesis, an outpatient procedure.
-But, in most instances, a fluid sample is not adequate to confirm a mesothelioma diagnosis.
+But, in most instances, a fluid sample is not good enough to confirm a mesothelioma diagnosis.

 • Needle biopsies: Doctors use a needle biopsy to extract a tissue sample from an affected area.
 In suspected cases of pleural mesothelioma, the tissue samples may be taken from the pleura (lining of the lung) or a lymph node.